kylerobots/kylerobots.github.io/_tutorials/Cpp_1_Unit_Tests.md

 As shown, several of our tests don't pass.
 This is actually good!
 Assuming the tests don't have bugs, you can now focus on changing the code as needed to pass all the tests.
 Using this method, I have found that I tend to finish my code a lot quicker, even if writing the tests takes a while.
-The tricky part is ensuring that the tests sufficiently cover every case (more on that next time).
+The tricky part is ensuring that the tests sufficiently cover every case (more on that in Part 2).

 In this case, the tests helped identify a few issues.
 First, I had to ensure the order of the sides didn't matter in the logic. (e.g. so (3, 3, 5) and (3, 5, 3) are both isosceles triangles).
 I also had to add logic to ensure that the